 What is the Sports Premium?

-The government is continuing to provide primary school sport funding for the academic year 2015/2016.
-The funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and the money goes directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
-Each school currently receives £8,000 plus an extra £5 per pupil each year – here at Holden Lane Primary that will mean around £8,779 for 2015/2016.
+The government is continuing to provide primary school sport funding for the academic year 2019/20.
+The funding is being jointly provided by the Departments for Education, the Department for Health and Culture, Department for Media and the Department for Sport.
+The money goes directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
+Last year, this provided £17730 for Holden Lane Primary.
 The money can only be spent on sport and PE provision in schools.
+The school is currently awaiting confirmation regarding the sum of funds being provided this academic year.

 Purpose of the funding